Apps after AI

 What happens when software becomes cheap?

-Nowfal Khadar, expanding on the Jevons paradox (production efficiency leading to higher demand) that is quite often mentioned when discussing AI and employment: Once demand saturates, employment doesn’t further increase but holds steady at peak demand.
+Nowfal Khadar, expanding on the Jevons paradox (production efficiency leading to higher demand), which gets frequently mentioned when discussing AI and employment: Once demand saturates, employment doesn’t further increase but holds steady at peak demand.
 But as automation continues and workers keep getting more productive, employment starts to decline.
-In textiles, mechanization enabled massive […]
+In textiles, mechanization enabled massive output […]

 Benjamin Button reviews macOS